-Maine Forest Service says using free, online burn permit is illegal
+Maine Forest Service says using free, online burn permits is illegal

 Denico also warned that bypassing the forest service threatens to unleash more wildfires in Maine.

 Lawmakers pushed through a measure last summer that sought to cement the legality of privately issued permits that some towns have adopted.
-As far as the Maine Forest Service is concerned that hasn’t happened.
+As far as the Maine Forest Service is concerned, that hasn’t happened.

 Denico said the Legislature mandated that private software systems for burn permits, which many town fire chiefs rely on, must meet “all statutory requirements for issuing burn permits.”
 He said they’re falling short.

 Denico said legislators need to take another crack at overhauling the law.
-Lawmakers who pushed through the new system last year could not be reached for comment Tuesday night.

-“Maine residents should have a single, safe, user-friendly and free system to obtain burn permits online,” Denico said.
-“Unfortunately, that system does not exist.”
+Sen. Shenna Bellows, D-Manchester, one of the law’s strongest supporters, said there is very little chance that the Legislature will repeal it.

+“Fire chiefs in my district tell me that the private online permit systems work well to promote safety and efficiency in our communities,” Bellows said in a statement Tuesday evening.
+“That’s why we in the Legislature authorized private online permit systems last summer, and the Maine Forest Service is wrong to scare Mainers into thinking they’re committing a crime by doing something the Legislature approves.”

 Denico said there is “a simple legislative fix that will ensure outdoor burns are conducted responsibly and allow Mainers to keep their $7.”